Angelajm6/Flash-master/README.md

 ## Credits

-This application has been developed by 5 students of the Columbia Engineering Bootcamp: Angela Jaume, Irene Akram, Matthew Provost, Megan Maccarttney and Taylor Brandon.
+This application has been developed by 5 students of the Columbia Engineering Bootcamp: Angela Jaume, Irene Akram, Matthew Provost, Megan McCartney and Taylor Brandon.

 ## Questions